Stefano Comini: Early career & Formula Renault

 Comini began his single-seaters stage of his career in 2006, racing in the Formula Monza 1.2 with Fadini Corse.
 He won one from seven races that he competed to finish the season on the tenth position.

 The following year, Comini moved to the 1.6 category of that series, driving with MG Motorsport.
 He finished third overall in that year with four wins.
 He also contested four races of the Formule Renault 2.0 Suisse and two races of the Italian Formula Renault Winter Series.

 In 2008, Comini moved to the Italian Formula Renault Championship, racing for Team Dueppì and Motorsport.
 He finished seventeenth in the series standings.
 He again competed in four races of the Formule Renault 2.0 Suisse championship and one race in the final round of the season at Monza.

-For 2009, he had double campaign in both the Italian and Swiss Formula Renault 2.0 championships.
+For 2009, Comini had double campaign in both the Italian and Swiss Formula Renault 2.0 championships.
 He failed to score win in any of the championships, but collected three podiums to finish sixth in Italian Championship and seventh in Swiss Championship.
 In 2010, he competed his final formula races in the Formula Abarth round at Monza.

 Sports and touring car racing

 After three races in 2009 in VLN Endurance, Comini made his debut in Eurocup Mégane Trophy for Oregon Team.
 He won three from thirteen races, finishing season third behind Nick Catsburg and Pierre Thiriet.

-He remained in the series for Eurocup Mégane Trophy with the same team.
+Comini remained in the series for Eurocup Mégane Trophy with the same team.
 He dominated the season, winning all but three races of the season.

-For 2012, he moved to the Italian Renault Clio Cup, competing for Composit Motorsport.
+For 2012, Comini moved to the Italian Renault Clio Cup, competing for Composit Motorsport.
 He achieved five wins to grab the championship title after the first attempt.

-Next year he spent in the Renault Clio Cup Bohemia.
+In 2013, Comini raced in the Renault Clio Cup Bohemia.
 He scored four wins at Hockenheim, Nürburgring and Brno, but finished just fifth in the series standings.

-In 2014, he joined SEAT León Eurocup with Target Competition.
+In 2014, Comini joined SEAT León Eurocup with Target Competition.
 He bookended the season with wins at Nürburgring and Barcelona, also he won a reverse-grid race at Silverstone, tying-up with Julien Briché with 58 points.

-Comini will take part in the new-for-2015 TCR International Series, joining Target Competition.
+In 2015, Comini would take part in the new-for-2015 TCR International Series, joining Target Competition.